 Educational Program for Hearing Aid Users With Internet Support

-The purpose of this study is to examine the short-term effects of complementing an educational program for hearing aid users with Internet support.
+The purpose of this study was to evaluate the effect of an internet-based aural rehabilitation for hearing aid users from a clinical population.

 Active Comparator: Control group

 Behavioral: Intervention group

 The intervention group followed a five-week program that consisted of reading material, home training assignments, online and telephone interaction with an audiologist, and participation in a discussion forum.